Air India plane with 242 on board crashes near Ahmedabad airport

 “Aircraft immediately after departure from Runway 23, fell on ground outside the airport perimeter,” the civil aviation authority said.

-All flight operations at the Ahmedabad airport were suspended after the crash.
-Passengers have been advised to check for updates with their airlines before heading to the airport.
+Flight operations at the Ahmedabad airport were briefly suspended after the crash.
+However, limited operations resumed at 4.05 pm, the Union Ministry of Civil Aviation said.

 Union Civil Aviation Minister Ram Mohan Naidu Kinjarapu said that rescue teams have been mobilised, and all efforts are being made to provide medical aid and relief support at the site.